 Publication languages: Russian, English

-Indexing: Finnish Journal White List (JUFO), DOAJ, Erih Plus, PhilPapers, Jisc Open policy finder (former - Sherpa Romeo), Hungarian Scientific Bibliography Database, UlrichWeb Global Serials Directory, Scilit, OpenAlex, Wikidata, Scholia, Fatcat, Journal Observatory, DNB 1 / DNB 2, ROAD, Russian Science Citation Index (RSCI), Russian Journal Rank Core.
+Indexing: Finnish Journal White List (JUFO), DOAJ, Erih Plus, PhilPapers, Jisc Open policy finder (former - Sherpa Romeo), Hungarian Scientific Bibliography Database, CIRC (Spain), DHET Accredited Journal List (South Africa), Algerian White List of Scientific Journals, UlrichWeb Global Serials Directory, Scilit, OpenAlex, Wikidata, Scholia, Fatcat, Journal Observatory, DNB 1 / DNB 2, ROAD, Russian Science Citation Index (RSCI), Russian Journal Rank Core.